The recent hurricanes, wildfires, and floods are harsh reminders that disasters do not wait.

 A tremendous amount of petroleum is transported through Minnesota via rail, pipeline, truck, and ships each day.
 “Those of us in emergency response know that it isn’t a matter of if a spill might occur, but when and where,” said Dorene Fier-Tucker, EMU Supervisor.
 So this summer, staffers joined the U.S. Coast Guard, the city of Duluth, Calumet Superior, LLC, and a host of other partners for a spill drill exercise on Minnesota’s North Shore.

 Many MPCA programs plan, prepare, and train for emergencies that could occur.
-Recently, our solid waste staff trained on how to operate a transfer station to collect and manage disaster debris.
+Our solid waste staff also train on how to operate a transfer station to collect and manage disaster debris.
 Local government may need assistance after a flash flood or tornado, and MPCA staff are ready.
 Staffers from all parts of the agency may be called upon to help respond to emergencies.
 This is true for MPCA’s communication staff, too.
 “When emergencies happen, people need good information.
 That can be tough when dealing with so many moving parts.
 Our work is as much putting out good information as it is combating rumors and misinformation,” said Dan Olson, one of MPCA’s Public Information Officers.

 On-call Emergency Management staff triage and respond to over 3,000 spills each year in Minnesota — 24 hours a day, 365 days a year.
 The team carries out internal and external spill prevention and preparedness activities through proactive community planning, fire department training, exercises and drills, and enforcement.
 Check out what you can do to stay aware below.